ElvisLehtse/Olympics/README.md

    For Windows: mvnw.cmd clean install
 6) Run the application by typing:
    ./mvnw spring-boot:run
-7) Start the react application by opening the terminal window inside olympics-front folder and typing:
+7) Start the react application by opening the terminal window inside olympics-front folder and typing: npm install npm start
-   npm start
-8) Your default browser should open automatically with the application running.
+9) Your default browser should open automatically with the application running.